angelajc123/chordify-frontend/src/api/api-spec.md

 - None.

 **Effects:**
-- Returns an object containing an array of progression identifiers, each with an `id` and `name`.
+- Returns an object containing an array of objects, each with the `id` and `name` of a progression.

 **Request Body:**
 ```json